 This document is one of a set of documents about how to work safely in different types of workplace.
-This one is designed to be relevant for people who work from vehicles, including couriers, mobile workers, lorry drivers, on site transit and work vehicles, field forces or similar environments.
+This one is designed to be relevant for people who work in or run outdoor working environments.

 How to use this guidance